mehulagg/gitlab/doc/user/profile/preferences.md

 ### Project overview content

-The project overview content setting allows you to choose what content you want to see on a project’s home page.
+The **Project overview content** setting allows you to choose what content you want to see on a project’s home page.

-You can choose between 3 options:

-- Files and README (default)
 - README
 - Activity